 At one point I checked for a dial tone to make sure it was working.
 The silence was deafening.

-Recently when watching a video of Ed’s story, he shared a similar experience of a silent phone the day after health required him to step down from the pulpit.
+Recently when watching a video of Ed’s story (link no longer available), he shared a similar experience of a silent phone the day after health required him to step down from the pulpit.

 When you’re not needed, you lose part of your purpose in life. ~Ed